tradingview/svgasset/readme.md

 #### Example 3

-I want to process file in current directory, it anme starts with `@`, but it's not the list.
+I want to process file in current directory, its name starts with `@`, but it's not the list.

 ```
 svgasset-build  ./@icon.svg -o svgs.js